sigp/lighthouse/book/src/help_vm_import.md

       --network <network>
           Name of the Eth2 chain Lighthouse will sync and follow. [possible
-          values: mainnet, gnosis, chiado, sepolia, holesky] -t, --testnet-dir <DIR>
+          values: mainnet, gnosis, chiado, sepolia, holesky]
+      --password <STRING>
+          Password of the keystore file.
+      --prefer-builder-proposals <prefer-builder-proposals>
+          When provided, the imported validator will always prefer blocks constructed by builders, regardless of payload value. [possible
+          values: true, false]
+      --suggested-fee-recipient <ETH1_ADDRESS>
+          When provided, the imported validator will use the suggested fee recipient.
+Omit this flag to use the default value from the VC.
+  -t, --testnet-dir <DIR>
           Path to directory containing eth2_testnet specs.
 Defaults to a hard-coded Lighthouse testnet.
 Only effective if there is no existing